Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 Trello black background

-It would be nice if the columns had colours: instead of having many boards that I’d forget about, I’d instead have one board with several columns of projects I can bounce around and between – kind of like a single physical wall of sticky notes.
+It would be nice if the columns had colors.
+Instead of managing multiple boards I’d eventually forget about, I’d prefer a single board with several columns representing different projects I can bounce between—like one big physical wall of sticky notes.

-The plan is to find the column text and then work backward to colour the column and the holder of the cards.
-In my example, [Setup] in the column name will cause a pastel purple theme on that column.
-Edit the script to add/change keywords in the columns.
+The plan is to detect the column title text, then work backward to style both the column and the container holding the cards.
+In this example, a column name like [Setup] will trigger a pastel purple theme.
+Edit the script to add or modify keywords that apply styles to columns.

 This script is quite crude, but it sets RGB hex colours in the desired places.